Navoneel3/Log-in/README.md

 # Log-in
-# first repo its a common Log in page
+This is a common Log in page for any websites to use for.